The Utah Labor Commission

 Workplace Safety (WPS) Grant Application

 The purpose of this application is to identify businesses, educational institutions and community agencies who demonstrate a commitment to workplace safety and desire to implement initiatives which promote either new or existing safety programs within the workplace.
-The program is to be completed by June 30, 2013.
+The program is to be completed by DECEMBER 31 of the grant year.

 - Increase workplace safety by reducing accidents.